Textadept 12.6 Manual

 Brace Matching, Auto-pair, and Typeover

-Textadept automatically highlights matching brace characters when the caret is over one of them: ‘(‘, ‘)’, ‘[’, ‘]’, ‘{‘, or ‘}’ for programming languages, and ‘<’ or ‘>’ for XML-like markup languages.
-You can go to the current character’s complement via Ctrl+M on Windows and Linux/BSD, ⌘M on macOS, and M-M in the terminal version.
+Textadept highlights matching brace characters when the caret is over one of them: ‘(‘, ‘)’, ‘[’, ‘]’, ‘{‘, or ‘}’ for programming languages, and ‘<’ or ‘>’ for XML-like markup languages.
+Jump to the current character’s complement via Ctrl+M on Windows and Linux/BSD, ⌘M on macOS, and M-M in the terminal version.

-Since braces often go together in pairs, Textadept automatically inserts the complement of opening brace characters you type, deletes that complement if you press Backspace, and moves over the complement if you type it (as opposed to inserting it again).
-Textadept also exhibits this behavior for single and double quote characters (‘'’ and ‘"’).
+The editor automatically inserts the complement of typed opening brace and quote characters, deletes that complement if you type Backspace, and moves over the complement if you type it (as opposed to inserting it again).
 You can configure or disable this behavior by modifying textadept.editing.auto_pairs and textadept.editing.typeover_auto_paired.
 For example, in your ~/.textadept/init.lua:

 -- Auto-pair and typeover '*' (Markdown emphasis/strong).